benwr/glean/README.md

 ## Major changes

 Neep's 5x10 size is nearly perfect for this.
-It has only a few flaws (all of which are subjective, and might not be flaws from someone else's persepctive):
+It has only a few flaws (all of which are subjective, and might not be flaws from someone else's perspective):

 1. No bold face
 2. Non-slashed zero